roeishc/human-activity-recognition/README.md

 This is a supervised multivariate time-series classification problem implemented with Google Colaboratory.
 <br>
 <br>
-I recommend checking the project's book (in the repo's root, as a PDF) - I tried explaining and understanding the behavior exhibited by the different models and architectures, and had a lot of fun on the way!
+I recommend checking the <a href="./Human%20Activity%20Recognition%20Project%20Book.pdf">project's book</a> (PDF) - I tried understanding and explaining the behavior exhibited by the different models and architectures, and had a lot of fun on the way!

 ### Technicalities
 - If you want to run the code yourself, all you need to do after cloning the repo is correcting the path to the UCI HAR Dataset directory in the notebooks.
 I used Google Colaboratory, so I added the option to either fetch the dataset from Google Drive or from a local directory on your machine.